Item 6: Embrace the newtype pattern

 }

-Eventually these different parts eventually need to be joined together:
+Eventually these different parts need to be joined together:

 let thruster_force: f64 = thruster_impulse(direction);